SrikarSiddarth/Padakeli/README.md

 # TeluguPadaalu

-List of all telugu words
+List of all telugu words (Dictionary)